mihlalimakunga/alx-system_engineering-devops/0x02-shell_redirections/README.md

-tr Ac Ze : Replaces all the characters A and c from input to Z and e respectively. tr -d 'cC' : Removes all letters c and C from input. rev : Reverses its input.
+tr Ac Ze : Replaces all the characters A and c from input to Z and e respectively. tr -d 'cC' : Removes all letters c and C from input. rev : Reverses its input. cat /etc/passwd | sort -k1 | cut -d ':' -f1,6 : Displays all users and their home directories, sorted by users. find . -empty -printf '%f\n' : Finds all empty files and directories in the current directory and all sub-directories.